Connecting Kansai: Summer Nagashi Somen Event Fun at Kyoto Uji Share House

 Early Bird Campaign Details

-Step into summer with BORDERLESS HOUSE— whether you’re coming for study, work, or personal growth, this campaign is your gateway to a new adventure in Japan!
+Let’s start the new chapter of your life with BORDERLESS HOUSE— whether you’re coming for study, work, or personal growth, this campaign is your gateway to a new adventure in Japan!

 ・ Normally, we hold rooms for up to 2 weeks free of charge, but with this special offer, we’ll secure your room for ONE MONTH at no extra cost!